logan-king10/GoogleSnakeCustomMenuStuff/README.md

-# Google Snake Custom Menu Stuff
+# Google Snake hack menu

 ## Enable the Mod
 Paste the code from `custom.js` into the console, then type in the console: